psoulier/Hulinalu/README.md

 The Home page is the primary interface for the user and will contain the system's core functionality.
 It will show the users current location and provide the option to share information about that location if it's known to the system.
-If the location is not known, it will provide a mechanism to recommend the location to be added or to be ignored (if, for example, its their home, office, etc.).
+If the location is not known, it will provide a mechanism to suggest the location to be added or to be ignored (if, for example, its their home, office, etc.).
+A location that is "suggested" will only become publicly available once a sufficient number of users suggest the same place.

 This page will also provide an interface to view the conditions of various locations based on a category (e.g.: trails, beaches, etc.).
 This interface will allow the user to select predefined categories.
 Once selected, locations available in the system within a certain radius will be shown on a map.
 The user will be able to select markers on the map to show detailed information about that location.
+Selecting a location will deduct credits from the user's account.
+The information associated to

 # Deliverable 2
 Deliverable 1 provides only a simple mechanism for finding locations of